lukarolak/Real-time-navmesh-generation/README.md

 ***
 All scripts can be found on this repository, Asset packages are being uploaded to [Google drive](https://drive.google.com/drive/folders/1TdKbqoXSJM_Ob3aApAwYdPo8NrYAttHR?usp=sharing).

-See [version history](https://github.com/lukarolak/That-Unity-project/wiki/Version-history) for the current asset package.

 If you want to talk to me, feel free to do so on: thatunityproject@gmail.com
 ***